folio-org/folio-install/runbooks/single-server/README.md

 More is needed during the preparation phase, while building the Stripes webpack.
 If short on memory, then build this elsewhere.

+### Adjust LaunchDescriptor properties

+Each back-end module has a default LaunchDescriptor in its ModuleDescriptor.
+These have basic minimal memory settings that are appropriate for the FOLIO hosted reference environments.
+For a real system, these would need to be [over-ridden](https://dev.folio.org/guides/module-descriptor/#launchdescriptor-properties).